Young female entrepreneur enjoying business and job success against city and sunset background. Successful businesswoman smiling outdoors

 by THEA kelley | October 4, 2016

 Memories of being fired tend to be traumatic.
-“Were you fired from that job?” or “Have you ever been fired?” may be the last questions we want to be asked in a job interview.
+“Have you ever been fired?” may be the last question we want to be asked, but interviewers may bring it up.
+In this post I explore how to answer interview questions about being fired.

 What’s the best way to answer?